 The holiday season can be equally as stressful as it is joyful for many people.
-Even with the goal of spending quality time with family at the forefront of the holidays, it can be easy to get caught up in the chaos of shopping, wrapping presents, baking and cooking, and attending different events.
+Even with the goal of spending quality time with family at the forefront of the holidays, it can be easy to get caught up in the chaos of shopping, wrapping presents, baking, cooking, and attending different events that contribute to holiday stress.
+Understanding how to navigate family dynamics during the holidays can lead to a better experience.
 There is always an element of stress during the holidays, but for most, the joy and cheer of the holiday season make it all worthwhile.

 Others, however, struggle immensely during the holidays.
 These people may have had an unpleasant childhood or a tumultuous relationship with a family member.
 Being obligated to participate in holiday festivities with people who have hurt or continue to hurt us can be excruciating.
 Family relationships are not always pleasant, and a holiday gathering can conjure up a lot of negative feelings.
-Something as innocent as a stray comment from an extended family member can turn a family dinner into a nightmare.
+Something as innocent as a stray comment from an extended family member at the dinner table can turn a family gathering into a nightmare.

 How Can The Holidays Affect Someone in Recovery?

 Individuals who are in recovery from drug and alcohol addiction have worked hard to maintain that recovery.
 It is not always as easy as it seems, to not drink or use drugs, but those who are no longer engaging in those behaviors demonstrate healing and growth.
-However, that does not mean that they cannot be affected by external things, such as the holidays and all the stress that comes with them.
-The ability to navigate family relationships as a person in recovery takes a lot of patience and self awareness.
+However, that does not mean that they cannot be affected by external things, such as the holidays and all the stress that comes with this busy season.
+The ability to navigate family relationships as a person in recovery and stay sober during the holidays takes a lot of patience and self-awareness.

 The holidays can affect someone in recovery in many ways.
 For example, attending a small holiday get-together with family may sound exciting, but for someone in recovery, it can be extremely triggering.
 Seeing alcohol and seeing family members enjoying alcohol can make someone want to drink again, and the more alcohol that is consumed, the more likely it is for a family member to say or do something that is overwhelming.